Perspective | In Irish whiskey’s resurgence, individuality reigns. Here’s how to celebrate it in cocktails.

 Here’s something you should know if you’re going to use this quieter St. Paddy’s to graduate from shots of Jamo with 500 of your closest friends: You will still encounter, here and there, cocktail recipes that call for “Irish whiskey” as an ingredient.
 And if your goal is simply celebrating all things Hibernian, fine.
 Many subtleties of spirits do disappear in drinks, and individual palates may be more or less sensitive to such subtleties.

-But these days, with the Irish whiskey category going through a serious boom and more whiskeys making their way onto the market, a cocktail recipe calling for “Irish whiskey” can be a bit like a food recipe calling for “herbs.”
-Imagine the result of substituting cilantro for tarragon in your Béarnaise sauce.
+But these days, with the Irish whiskey category going through a serious boom and more whiskies making their way onto the market, a cocktail recipe calling for “Irish whiskey” can be a bit like a food recipe calling for “herbs.”
+Imagine the result of substituting cilantro for tarragon in your bearnaise sauce.
 While the majority of the tippling public tends to see the category through the lens of one or two famous brands, Irish whiskey is not just one thing.

 The character of Irish whiskey “doesn’t come from the commonly noted identifiers of the category, because every one of them has exceptions,” writes whiskey writer Lew Bryson in his excellent 2020 book, “Whiskey Master Class.”

 “Triple distilled?
 Not all of them.
 Unpeated?
 There are a few exceptions.
 Uses unmalted barley?
 Certainly not the Irish single malts; and they’re not blended either — another identifier you might hear,” he writes.
-Bryson lands on the notion that one common characteristic of Irish whiskies is their approachability, an almost universal friendliness that contrasts with some of the aggressive whiskeys that hail from other places.
+Bryson lands on the notion that one common characteristic of Irish whiskies is their approachability, an almost universal friendliness that contrasts with some of the aggressive whiskies that hail from other places.

 As the category continues to rebound, Irish whiskey may become even more varied.
 In 1976, points out Robert Caldwell, a brand ambassador for Teeling — one of the families and distilleries most responsible for the ongoing reinvention and rejuvenation of Irish whiskey — there were two distilleries in Ireland, four by 1993.
 In 2015, when Teeling opened its distillery in Dublin, there were about six.
 “Five short years later, there are 38,” Caldwell says.